mateyisi/getting-and-cleaning-data/CODE_BOOK.md

  * put together the subject, activity and the feature mean and standard deviation into a single file.
 This is done for both the test data and the train data.

  * The data tables the above step are then combined into a sinle clearn data file call 'Allmerged'

+ The second function take as an input the clearn 'Allmerged' data:

+ The function does the following processing tasks:

+ * split the data into activities labels
+ * split the data into per activity label by subject and get an effective value of the mean accelation and standard deviation per activity per subject.
+ * The data is put into a data frame called 'tidyData'

+ The output data is stored in the working directory as text file.